katjad/javascript101-handbook/frameworks.md

 We recommend being comfortable with the core javascript concepts and functional programming basics before venturing into using the following recommended frameworks.

-[React](https://facebook.github.io/react/) is a revolutionary and popular framework made by Facebook.
+[React](https://facebook.github.io/react/) is a revolutionary and popular client-side framework made by Facebook.
 Free Code Camp teach React.

 [Choo](https://github.com/yoshuawuyts/choo) is a fun framework that we might be using more of!

+[Express](http://expressjs.com/) is a Node framework for server-side applications.

 ## Todo App